Chain-of-Insight/nomsu/README.md

 * `Makefile` - Rules for building/installing the compiler.
 * `LICENSE` - The software license (MIT).
 * `README.md` - This file.

+## Versioning

+Nomsu uses the following versioning scheme: `[syntax version].[core library API version].[compiler internal API version].[lib/ API version]`.
+Which means:

+* Any code that parses on `Nomsu X.a.b.c.d` will also parse on Nomsu `X.p.w.r.s`
+* Any code that compiles on Nomsu `X.Y.a.b.c` will also compile on Nomsu `X.Y.p.q.r` and run without any differences, as long as it only depends on the behavior of the core library functions (i.e. stuff defined in `core/*.nom`), and doesn't mess with the compiler internals at all.
+* Any code that compiles on Nomsu `X.Y.Z.a.b` will also compile on Nomsu `X.Y.Z.p.q` and run without any differences, even if it messes with the compiler internals, as long as it doesn't use anything from `lib/*.nom`.
+* Any code that compiles on Nomsu `X.Y.Z.W` will also compile on any other Nomsu `X.Y.Z.W` and run without any differences, even if it uses stuff from `lib/*.nom`.

+When Nomsu is istalled via `make install`, all of Nomsu's lua files and `core/*.nom` and `lib/*.nom` files are stored in `$PREFIX/lib/nomsu/$NOMSU_VERSION` and the Nomsu executable is installed to `$PREFIX/bin/nomsu$NOMSU_VERSION`, along with the file `nomsu` (the version-selection script), which goes to `$PREFIX/bin/nomsu`.
+When `make uninstall` is run, all those files are deleted (except for `nomsu`, if there are other versions installed).

 ## Extra